psmak3/psmak3.github.io/_posts/personal/2017-12-18-personal-coatinbus.md

 When I go to the bus, I am wearing a long sleeved shirt and peacoat for the typical 40 degree winter weather, maybe even my Seahawks beanie if a bit colder.
 But when I enter the bus, I have to take off my coat because it is like about 80+ degrees inside.
 Makes sense, right?
-I mean I'll spend aobut 30 minutes on this ride, so wearing a thick coat in this heated area seems silly.
+I mean I'll spend about 30 minutes on this ride, so wearing a thick coat in this heated area seems silly.

 But yet...........